1.4 · Smoke Test: Run It and Read the Signal

 Module 1 · Lesson 1.4 · [CORE] · From Idea to First Paying Customer

-Input: a live landing page with Clarity + GA4 installed (from Lesson 1.3)
+Input: a live landing page with Clarity + GA4 - the session-replay and visitor-count trackers - installed (from Lesson 1.3)

 Output: a go / iterate / kill decision on your hypothesis, backed by real demand signal